-Manufacturing Jobs in Arizona with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in Arizona

-Arizona's manufacturing sector spans semiconductor fabrication, aerospace components, and advanced electronics, with major H-1B sponsors including Intel, Honeywell, and Raytheon Technologies operating large facilities across the Phoenix metro and Tucson.
+Arizona's manufacturing sector spans semiconductor fabrication, aerospace components, and advanced electronics, with major H-1B visa sponsors including Intel, Honeywell, and Raytheon Technologies operating large facilities across the Phoenix metro and Tucson.
 Engineers, process scientists, and manufacturing technology specialists make up the bulk of H-1B filings from Arizona manufacturers.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs772+
+Open Jobs288+

-Work Type87% On-site
+Work Type90% On-site

 Top LocationPhoenix, AZ